Aorimn/dislocker/INSTALL.md

 # PORTABILITY

-Globally, this was successfuly tested on Linux x86/x86_64, MacOSX and FreeBSD.
+Globally, this was successfully tested on Linux x86/x86_64, MacOSX and FreeBSD.
 It won't work on Windows and may not work on other BSDs (not tested).

 For MacOSX, it has been tested against OSXFUSE 2.3.8 and 2.3.9.